OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-12.md

 ## Mark 12:20

-Now there were seven brothers.
+There were seven brothers.
 The first one married and died without leaving any children.

 ## Mark 12:21